sidlogism/impsia_python_toolbox/README.md

 Side notes:
 * The project intentionally uses the so called "src layout" for a cleaner an more epxlicit import handling as pointed out in https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#src-layout-vs-flat-layout
+** Possible workaround for making the "import package" directly executable: https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/#running-a-command-line-interface-from-source-with-src-layout
-* Currently these tools can only be installed in the described manual 'ad hoc' manner.
+* Currently these tools can only be installed in the described manual "ad hoc" manner.
 Distribution via PyPY as a fully fledged "distribution package" (with sdists and bdists) is not planned yet.
+** However you can currently build the "distribution package" yourself by running the following command in the "distribution roo" (see below): python3 -m build

-## How to run the sample application ##
+## How to run the unittest, doctests an linters automatically ##

-See 'supported platforms' above!
+TODO

 ## How to run the unittests and the single doctests manually ##
-In 'distribution root' (see above) run: python3 -m unittest discover -v -s tests In 'package directory' run: python3 -m doctest -v impsia_subprocess_handling.py
+In "distribution root" (see below) run: python3 -m unittest discover -v -s tests In "import package" directory run: python3 -m doctest -v subprocess_tools.py

 ## License and usage limitations ##